New images from NASA’s New Horizons Spacecraft reveal that Pluto’s haze varies in brightness.

 Pluto’s haze layers are best seen in images taken by NASA’s New Horizons spacecraft with the sun behind Pluto.
 New Horizons obtained a series of these backlit images as it departed from Pluto on July 14, 2015.
 In these observations, from New Horizons’ Long Range Reconnaissance Imager (LORRI), the haze layers over particular geographic locations on Pluto were imaged several times, at time intervals of 2 to just over 5 hours.
 The brightness in the layers varied by about 30 percent, though the height of the layers above the surface remained the same.

 “Pluto is simply amazing,” said Andy Cheng, LORRI principal investigator from the Johns Hopkins University Applied Physics Laboratory in Laurel, Maryland.
 “When I first saw these images and the haze structures that they reveal, I knew we had a new clue to the nature of Pluto’s hazes.
-The fact that we don’t see the haze layers moving up or down will be important to future modelling efforts.”
+The fact that we don’t see the haze layers moving up or down will be important to future modeling efforts.”